MSc Climate Change: Managing the Marine Environment

 Large global changes, and climate change in particular, are having significant impacts on the environment.
 The study of impacts and mitigation/adaptation measures in the marine environment requires a truly interdisciplinary approach.
 It is essential that scientists, engineers and environmental decision-makers understand the fundamentals of the causes, impacts and management measures involved in dealing with such important issues.
 The programme specialises in the challenges facing the marine environment and is part of the University's programme of teaching and research in climate change related issues.
 There are a variety of optional courses available but the core courses are listed below.

 Tropical Coral Reef course

-Tropical Coral Reefs: Monitoring and Management (A11CR) is an optional course available to all students on any of our PGT Marine programmes.
-It involves a two week field trip where students are given the opportunity to explore the marine environment whilst learning different techniques for surveying and monitoring coral reefs.
+Tropical Coral Reefs: Monitoring and Management is an optional course.
+It involves a two-week field trip to Malaysia where students are given the opportunity to explore the marine environment whilst learning different techniques for surveying and monitoring coral reefs.
 See this short film from the 2016/17 course.